andrewdoss/seattle-food/README.md

 While this explains the motivation for applying machine learning to food safety inspections, there are also reasons to be cautious in this application.
-Any auditing approach that moves from random selection to a prioritized ranking creates risk of unjust bias that effectively places a stricter burden of compliance and/or likelihood of punishment on subsets of the population.
-It is important to review what variables the predictive model is using to rank inspections and carefully consider whether the variables are just and ethical.
+Any auditing approach that moves from random selection to a prioritized ranking creates risk of bias that effectively places a stricter burden of compliance and/or likelihood of punishment on subsets of the population.
+It is important to review what variables the predictive model is using to rank inspections and consider whether the variables are appropriate.
-In some cases, machine learning models can even reinforce historical biases.
+In some cases, machine learning models can reinforce historical biases.

 For example, my initial exploratory data analysis showed that latitude and longitude were predictive of food safety inspection violations.
 The picture below